hpcarcher/2014-07-21-cranfield/archer/sessions/GitBranches.md

 * Release branch - a released version of the code.
 * Master branch - most up-to-date stable version of the code.
-* Feature and/or developer-specific branches representing work-in-progress, new features etc.
+* Feature, bug and/or developer-specific branches.

+Example:

                0.1      0.2        0.3
               c6---------c9------c17------               release